-At least 849 public employees have received special permission to collect government paychecks while also collecting public pensions, according to data posted today on SeeThroughNY, the Empire Center’s transparency website.
+At least 856 New York state and local government employees under age 65 have received special permission to collect both public pensions and full government paychecks, according to data posted today on SeeThroughNY, the Empire Center’s transparency website.
 Read More

 Enjoying our work?
 Sign up for email alerts on our latest news and research.

 Together, we can make New York a better place to live and work!